Tuesday, 25 March 2025

 The eight hand pulls served up some big brand brews alongside the local Moorhouse 'White Witch', and Chorley micro Ben's Brewery 'Mosaic'.
 I picked the 4.4% IPA from Heywood, Greater Manchester brewery Phoenix, an easy-going first beer of the day.

-We took our drinks though to a table in the corner with red leather cushioned bench seating, dumpy stools and beer mats, Wigan rugby and football memorabilia adorning the walls, a chap reading his paper and a white wine-drinking lady pampering her poodle on the seat next to her.
+We took our drinks though to a table in the corner with red leather cushioned bench seating, dumpy stools and some fine battered beer mats.
+Wigan rugby and football memorabilia adorning the walls, a chap read his paper, and a white wine-drinking lady pampered her poodle on the seat next to her.

-There was a lesser-seen pairing of Maiden's Number of the Beast and cricket on the TV.
-Actually, the music was very rock for early doors.
+There was a lesser-seen pairing of Maiden's Number of the Beast with cricket on the TV.
+Actually, the music was very ROCK for early doors.
 None of the clientele looked like they wanted to hear Metallica's 'One', not that they were taking much notice of it.
 I guess you need a bit of metal on the playlist when your pub is called Anvil.

 Next to be marked off on the Ale Trail leaflet was a nearby micro in an alleyway in the Victorian Quarter.